IlyaLab/kramtools/pairwise/README.rst

 the table's dimensions exceeds 2, a Chi-Square test is performed.
 Otherwise, if the table is 2x2, the Fisher exact test is performed.

+**Contingency table cleaning going to be revised/supplemented by univariate outlier detection and/or class balancing in the near future.**

 ^^^^

 ============================================================================